You’ve probably heard this phrase a few hundred times since your loved one’s death…

 Let me know if there’s anything I can do.

 Expert advice suggests that those wishing to support grieving individuals should not make such generalized offers because it puts the burden on the griever to identify their needs and ask for help.
 This is really good advice, yet many people hesitate to make specific offers because they don’t know what their grieving friend or family member needs or they don’t want to overstep their boundaries.

-Of course there are a million reasons why people don’t like asking for help, number one often being that you worry about intruding upon or inconveniencing others.
+Of course, there are a million reasons why people don’t like asking for help, number one often is that you worry about intruding upon or inconveniencing others.
 This is usually a reasonable concern, but as I’m sure you’ve noticed these are special circumstances.
 Chances are the people who’ve offered help since your loved one’s death actually want to give it.

 If you regularly read this blog you know a few years ago my brother was in a car accident and spent several weeks in a coma.
 During that time my sister-in-law had some lovely young men come to her door to talk to her about their faith.
-She kindly told them that she didn’t have time to talk because she has 3 kids and her husband is in a comma at the hospital.
-As we’ve established they were lovely young men, so of course they asked, “is there anything we can do?” .
+She kindly told them that she didn’t have time to talk because she has 3 kids and her husband is in a coma at the hospital.
+As we’ve established they were lovely young men, so of course, they asked, “Is there anything we can do?”.
 My sister-in-law said, “Well, my toilet is broken and my lawn needs to be mowed”.
 The next day they returned to the house and again for several days after that – by the end of the week they had mowed the lawn, fixed toilet, and repaired the ceiling.

 How many of you would have politely declined their offer and then stressed about the house falling apart?
 I would have!
 I’m horrible at asking for help.
 Watching my sister-in-law made me realize just how horrible.
 To do this day I continue to try and get better at 3 things.

 1. Being open to asking for and/or accepting help.

 3. Identifying the best person to help me with my needs.